troylar/aws-pricing-importer/README.md

 ## Overview
 The purpose of this project is to import *all* of the pricing data points of AWS into [Amazon Athena](https://aws.amazon.com/athena/) to easily query via [Presto SQL](https://prestodb.github.io/docs/0.172/index.html).

-When you run the QuickStart, it will import every single pricing file providing by AWS *partitioned by region.*  This should keep most
+When you run the QuickStart, it will import every single pricing file providing by AWS *partitioned by region.*  This should keep most queries fairly inexpensive.

 ## Pricing